realA10001986/Dash-Gauges/DIY/README.md

 You can purchase a bezel at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/); note that it is for a model 49 panel meter ('Roentgens'); a model 142 won't fit.

-# Appendix A: Restistors for Gauges
+# Appendix A: Resistors for Gauges

-To find out suitable resistor values for R1/R2, R3/R4 or R5/R6, use a common 5V power supply (eg. the one you are going to use to power the dash gauges with, or one suitable for powering an Arduino), and start out with a 10k resistor between the + output of the power supply and the + of the gauge (usually the left terminal when looking at the back):
+The goal of this procedure is to find resistor values that allow to drive the meter with a voltage of 0-5V.

+What you need:
+- A 5V power supply.
+If you plan on running the Dash Gauges with a 5V power supply, use that one for the following steps.
+- a set of axial resistors of different values in the range of 0-10k.

+Is my meter an ammeter or a voltmeter?

+Often the scale/dial doean't say.
+You need to look inside: Ammeters have resistors, coils, shuts, etc that connect the input terminals _to each other_.
+Voltmeters only have parts between the input terminal and the coil.

+For our purposes, however, the difference is unimportant.
+In order to make the meter work with the Dash Gauges Control Board, all built-in resistors, coils, capacitors, shuts, etc need to be removed.
+The input terminals need to be connected to the coil with nothing in between.

+Now build your testing "circuit":

 ![resistors](img/resistor.png)

+To find out suitable resistor values for R1/R2, R3/R4 or R5/R6, start out with a 10k resistor between the + output of the power supply and the + of the gauge (usually the left terminal when looking at the back).

 Look at the needle when applying power:
 - If the needle hits the right end point, remove power immediately and retry with a resistor with a _higher_ ohm value;